VektorTech/jones-store/README.md

 - After a series of bugs, I eventually realized that I needed to `await` all Prisma DB queries for them to execute successfully.

 - The price range component came with more challenges than I would have anticipated.
 I realized that the `.getBoundingClientRect` method gives details about an element's rendering dimensions that may not be congruent with its layout dimensions in the case where CSS transformations are applied, which caused a few visual bugs on the range's progress bar.
 Making the price range a controlled component was remarkably difficult as I ran into an issue where, in some instances, the change handler and the component's `setState()` were updating state back and forth, especially on mobile, so I had to rethink my approach.

+- Trying to aggregate the average ratings for each product resulted in multiple Prisma clients being instantiated at once, which caused errors on Vercel.
+To resolve this, I included all the related reviews in the `.find` method and then used that to map through and programmatically calculate the average ratings of each product.

 ## What I've Learned